mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/how-to-devapps.md

 ### 4.2 iOS

 By default your custom developer app will be unsigned.
-To get a signed *IPA*, follow the steps in the [Signing Your Build](/howto/mobile/deploying-native-app/#signing-a-build) section of *How to Deploy Your First Mendix Native Mobile App*.
+To get a signed *IPA*, follow the steps in  [Distributing Native Apps](/refguide/mobile/distributing-mobile-apps/distributing-native-apps/).
 Your custom developer app branch is named **developer**.

 The unsigned output of an iOS build is an *XCArchive* file. *XCArchive* files require manual signing before they are ready to be installed on a device.